-Renewable Energy Emissions Reductions in 2050
+Renewable Energy Emissions Reductions in 2045

-Measures that only reduce electricity use or increase renewable electricity supplies will show zero GHG reductions in 2050.
+Measures that only reduce electricity use or increase renewable electricity supplies will show zero GHG reductions in 2045.
 This is because all electricity sold in California must be carbon-free by 2045, as required by the State's Renewables Portfolio Standard (RPS).
-Since there will already be no emissions from electricity use in 2050, San Mateo cannot count additional reductions associated with electricity in this year.
+Since there will already be no emissions from electricity use in 2045, San Mateo cannot count additional reductions associated with electricity in this year.
 This CAP already credits reductions from the RPS as an existing State program.

-While Peninsula Clean Energy supplies most of San Mateo's electricity and plans to be carbon-free by 2021, some San Mateo customers are still expected to receive their electricity from PG&E or direct access providers.
-As these providers are not expected to be carbon-free until required by the State, measures that reduce electricity use or increase renewable electricity supplies will show some GHG reductions in 2030, even though most of the community will already use carbon-free electricity.
+While Peninsula Clean Energy supplies most of San Mateo's electricity and is carbon-free as of 2021, some San Mateo customers are still expected to receive their electricity from PG&E or direct access providers.
+As these providers are not expected to be carbon-free until required by the State, measures that reduce electricity use or increase renewable electricity supplies will show some GHG reductions in 2030 and 2040, even though most of the community will already use carbon-free electricity.